DanMGocan/santa-catarina/tutorial_1.md

 CONCEPTS:
 	Godot updates as quickly as the system will allow it.
 The _process() function is called MAX FPS times per second.

+Nodes can send signals when certain conditions are met.